-The tests help the UAS educational professionals determine your child’s instructional level and measure academic growth throughout the school year, and from year to year in the areas of reading, mathematics, science and language usage.
+The tests help the UAS educational professionals determine your child’s instructional level and measure academic growth throughout the school year, and from year to year in the areas of reading, mathematics, language usage, and science.
 A Normative Data chart is a part of your child’s scores, which shows the average (mean) RIT scores for your child, in comparison to the average for UAS students and all students who took the test worldwide.

-A RIT score is a different type of measure than a typical test that provides a percentage correct.
-It is also different from many tests that provide results based on your child’s score compared to others in his or her grade (a percentile ranking).
-Instead, the RIT score is an equal-interval scale, like feet and inches, which is independent of grade level.
-MAP is not a class ranking system as the tests focus on individual student learning growth.
+A RIT score is a different type of measure as compared to a typical test that provides a percentage correct.
+The RIT score is an equal-interval scale, like feet and inches, which is independent of grade level and places students on a continuum of learning.
+MAP is not a class ranking system as it focuses all conversations on each student’s individual learning growth target.

 You can find out more about the MAP tests and how to read the results from the following presentation:

 In some cases a student’s RIT score may have gone down or their growth may be in the negative range from fall to spring testing.
 If this happened with your child please do not panic as this is a single snapshot of the child’s progress and cannot be considered as an indication of a lack of learning.
 Our guide here is the Northwest Evaluation Association (NWEA), which states, “Each assessment is only a snapshot at a single point in time.
 Negative growth does not necessarily mean a student is not learning, or that classroom instruction has not been effective, or that NWEA data is not reliable.
 Rather, negative growth allows for additional opportunities to change the way we discuss our students’ learning.
 Instead of ignoring these instances as anomalies or assigning blame for their results, we should recognize negative growth as an important element in the culture of data driven instruction.
 Simply put, for unexplained reasons student scores sometimes fall.”